Lin20/BinaryMeshFitting/README.md

 ![Massive Generation 2](https://i.imgur.com/O7CFm0o.png)

 ## Technical Details
 This project uses a unique approach to extracting a mesh.
-Rather than rely on a density field or hermite data, the it works off of binary data and processes it to form a smooth surface.
+Rather than rely on a density field or hermite data, it works off of binary data and processes it to form a smooth surface.
 This has numerous advantages, like reduced memory usage, compression, cache friendliness and more.

 The technique used to process mesh is known as dual/primal mesh optimization, or the "dual of the dual operator", which was first described by Yutaka Ohtakey and Alexander G. Belyaev in *Dual/Primal Mesh Optimization for Polygonized Implicit Surfaces*.
 While their method uses marching cubes to extract a base mesh and an implicit function for refinement, Gregory Nielson later published a paper showing the same idea applied to a binary mesh in a cellular structure.
 Even after a small number of iterations, the mesh converges to the true surface.